Collateral Consequences Of A Criminal Conviction

 When facing criminal charges in Lansing, most people focus their attention on staying out of custody.
-They are unaware of the life altering consequences that await them even if they are able to avoid spending time behind bars.
+They are unaware of the life-altering consequences that await them even if they are able to avoid spending time behind bars.
 If you or a loved one is facing a criminal charge, you should know that there are collateral consequences just for being convicted.
 These affect everything from where you are allowed to work to your ability to further your education.
-Call Lansing criminal defense attorney Tiffany DeBruin from DeBruin Law at (517) 324-4303 for a free consultation.
+Call Lansing criminal defense attorney Tiffany DeBruin from DeBruin Law, PLLC at 517-731-0353 for a free consultation.
 We will work tirelessly to defend your freedom and help you avoid a conviction, if possible.

 Often, it is not the time spent in custody, but the criminal conviction itself that can devastate a life.
 The legal rights that are lost and the societal stigma brought on by a criminal conviction are known as collateral consequences.
 Contrary to popular belief, these affect anyone with a criminal conviction.
 While certain consequences only affect felons, most apply to anyone who has been found guilty of a misdemeanor or a felony.

 During the Obama Administration, the opportunities afforded to felons in the United States were expanded.
 Sadly, very little attention has been paid to those convicted of misdemeanors, resulting in millions of good people struggling to turn their lives around.
 Overall, though, the collateral consequences faced by convicts and felons are similar, and anyone with a criminal record is likely to face many hardships.

 - Housing Issues: Any criminal conviction will almost always lead to housing ineligibility.
 It is claimed that landlords are not legally allowed to deny housing based on a criminal record alone, but many do.
 It is also possible for someone to be evicted from their residence, even if the crime is minor.